Miser: Poetry

-In the third book of The Faerie Queene, Edmund Spenser created a portrait of a man trapped between conflicting desires in Malbecco, who appears in cantos 9-10.
+In the third book of The Faerie Queene, Edmund Spenser created a portrait of a man trapped between conflicting desires in Malbecco, who appears in cantos 9–10.
 He is torn between his miserliness and love for his wife Hellenore.
 Wishing to escape with a lover, she sets fire to his storeroom and forces him to choose between them:

 Eventually losing both, he becomes the embodiment of frustrated jealousy.

 The 18th century, so culturally rich in miser lore, furnished some notable poetic examples.
-Allan Ramsay's “Last speech of a wretched miser” dates from 1728 and is written in modified Scots dialect.
+Allan Ramsay's "Last speech of a wretched miser" dates from 1728 and is written in modified Scots dialect.
 The miser bids farewell to his riches in a comic monologue and details some of his shifts to avoid expense.
 Alexander Pope created another masterly portrait in the character of Cotta in his Epistle to Bathurst (1733).
 Reluctance to spend confines this aristocrat to his ancestral hall, where he refuses to engage with the world.
-Later in the century another Scottish poet, Dr William Stevenson (1719–83), included nine satirical epitaphs on misers among his collected works, of which the last begins:
+Later in the century another Scottish poet, William Stevenson (1719–83), included nine satirical epitaphs on misers among his collected works, of which the last begins:

 Poetic titles from the 19th century include the Irish Arthur Geoghegan's The Old Miser and Mammon: an Incident Poem (Newry 1818) and Frederick Featherstone's New Christmas Poem entitled The Miser's Christmas Eve (1893).
 There was also an anonymous didactic poem titled The Miser (London 1831).
 Although miserly behaviour is referenced during the course of its 78 pages, the real focus there is the attraction of money in all its manifestations.